mlweiss/phase_0_unit_1/week_1/2_set_up_repo/my_reflection.md

   To create a repository on GitHub is rather straightforward.
 There is a link on the website that prompts a user to fill in certain forms and give the repository a name.
 To clone the repository to my local computer, a Linux machine running Fedora, I used the command line prompt.
 The commands "git clone [HTML URL].git" worked to do this.
-  I also tried using git init in the command prompt to make a repository but found that I could not exit successfully the   commit message (when prompted to add a description of my commit I could not find the keyboard command to exit the text   editor)
+  I also tried using git init in the command prompt to make a repository but found that I could not exit successfully the   commit message (when prompted to add a description of my commit I could not find the keyboard command to exit the text   editor) Figured it out.
+It is a Vi editor.
+I was not familar with the protocol for entering command mode.
+Got
+    it now.

 * Describe what open source means